Ame-Build/Ame-Bus-Doc/src/content/docs/core_concepts/subject_path.md

 title: Subject Path
 ---

-A Subject Path (`NatsSubjectPath`) is a fundamental type in Ame Bus that represents NATS subject routing paths.
+A Subject Path (`NatsSubjectPath`) is a fundamental type in Shizuku that represents NATS subject routing paths.
 It's a structured way to represent dot-separated NATS subjects (e.g., "foo.bar.baz").

 ## Usage